 Breathe Pennsylvania negotiates directly with the rehab facility for the terms of payment.
 Breathe Pennsylvania may pay up to three months of pulmonary rehab copay and/or maintenance per qualifying patient.

-Breathe Pennsylvania will pay ( to Breath PA partner pharmacy only ) up to $300 per patient per month for respiratory medications.
+Breathe Pennsylvania will pay ( to Breathe PA partner pharmacy only ) up to $300 per patient per month for respiratory medications.
 The assistance period lasts for a maximum of two months.
 The patient will be notified when assistance is provided.

 If a patient’s nebulizer is not covered by insurance, it may be provided by Breathe Pennsylvania.
 Before delivery, patients are required to receive proper instruction on use from Breathe Pennsylvania staff or a referring office employee, as previously agreed upon by Breathe Pennsylvania.